nrobinson2000/homebrew-po/README.md

 The Homebrew version of po-util makes installing and using po-util much cleaner.
 It doesn't rely on bash aliases, it has releases, and is more stable.

-I recommend the Homebrew version of po-util instead of normal po-util if you are on macOS.
+I recommend the Homebrew version of po-util over the original version of po-util if you are on macOS.